Privacy Notice - Births, Marriages, Deaths and Nationality

-This notice explains how the information we collect about you is used for births, marriages, deaths and nationality and your rights in relation to that information.
+This notice explains how the information the City of Doncaster Council (the Council) collects about you is used for births, marriages, deaths and nationality and your rights in relation to that information.

 - The Superintendent Registrar is the data controller for birth, marriage and death registrations and can be contacted at Doncaster Register Office, Civic Office, Waterdale, Doncaster, DN1 3BU.

-- Doncaster Council is the data controller for civil partnership registrations and can be contacted at the Civic Office, Waterdale, Doncaster, DN1 3BU
+- The City of Doncaster Council is the data controller for civil partnership registrations and can be contacted at the Civic Office, Waterdale, Doncaster, DN1 3BU

 - The Registrar General for England and Wales is a joint data controller for birth, marriage, death and civil partnership registrations and can be contacted at the General Register Office, Trafalgar Road, Southport, PR8 2HH.